-(1) Test Method Tex-436-A Sand Patch.
-When texturing first starts, a minimum of 1 sand patch test shall be taken per thousand feet of Runway at randomly selected wheelpath locations.
+- A. Test Method Tex-436-A Sand Patch.
+When texturing first starts, a minimum of 1 sand patch test shall be taken per thousand feet of Runway at randomly selected wheel path locations.
 The minimum average macrotexture depth required for each lane mile using this test shall be shown on the plans or as directed by the Engineer.
-Surfaces not meeting this texture depth shall be retextured at the Contractor's expense.

-(2) FHWA Type Outflow Meter.
-When texturing first starts, a minimum of 1 outflow meter tests shall be take per thousand feet of Runway at randomly selected wheel path locations as approved by the Engineer.
+Surfaces not meeting this texture depth shall be retextured at the Contractor's expense. - B. FHWA Type Outflow Meter.
+When texturing first starts, a minimum of 1 outflow meter tests shall be taken per thousand (1000) feet of Runway at randomly selected wheel path locations as approved by the Engineer.
 Testing shall be performed by the Contractor's technician under the supervision of the Engineer.
 An average of 10 seconds or less shall be obtained.
-Sections not meeting this criteria shall be retextured at the Contractor's expense.
+Sections not meeting this criterion shall be retextured at the Contractor's expense.